 Areas are designated Rural Estates on the Town's Future Land Use Plan Map to protect the semi-rural character and lifestyle of existing low density residential estate areas.
 Rural estate areas are characterized by residential estates, horse ranches and related agricultural uses.
-The maximum permitted density within this category is one unit per net acre.
+The maximum permitted density within this category is one unit per acre.
 Community facilities designed to serve the surrounding residential area and utility uses are permitted for the purposes of serving the rural estate communities.
 Application of flexibility/reserve units and commercial flexibility is not permitted within areas designated Rural Estates.
-Dwelling units are permitted at a maximum of one unit per gross-net acre with no clustering permitted.
+Dwelling units are permitted at a maximum of one unit per gross acre with no clustering permitted.

-Part 3 of this Element, "Plan Implementation" provides for nonconforming lots wiWithin the Rural Estates land use category., a legal nonconforming lot shall not be separately conveyed, nor shall any dwelling be constructed upon such lot, unless the lot, if the following is true: that the lot has, at any time subsequent to the original adoption of this Comprehensive Plan, been under common ownership with a contiguous lot or lots that, if combined, would form a single conforming lot.
+Within the Rural Estates land use category, a legal nonconforming lot shall not be separately conveyed, nor shall any dwelling be constructed upon such lot, unless the lot, if the following is true: that the lot has, at any time subsequent to the original adoption of this Comprehensive Plan, been under common ownership with a contiguous lot or lots that, if combined, would form a single conforming lot.
 However, this rule shall not apply within "Developed Areas" as set forth in the Future Land Use Implementation, Section C "Lot Size / Density Exceptions" subsection A..
 (BCPC PROV.
 CERT. #8.A)